JoshuaGrams/philtre2d/doc/objects/Layout.md

 * `Box(width, height)` - An invisible box that resizes to fit whatever allocation it is given and passes on its allocation to all of its children.

-* `Fit(mode, child, space)` - fits a single child object into the allocated box.
+* `Fit(mode, child, space, padding)` - fits a single child object into the allocated box.
 I'm not sure I understand the code any more, but I have a whole bunch of tests for this, so it probably does actually work.
 I'll have to try to make the code clearer.

 	* `mode` is a string: 'size'/'width'/'height'/'aspect'.
 		* `size` - Does not resize the child, just places it in the space.
 If